snscaimito/snscaimito.github.com/_posts/2014-06-11-this-time-with-oxygen.markdown

 Pilots need to use oxygen when flying above 12,000ft for more than 30 minutes.
 But some people do experience headaches when flying at just 10,000 for a while.
 Hypoxia is an evil thing that creeps on to you slowly.
 And when it hits you, you won't notice because you are actually feeling great - until you pass out.

-As some people say that using oxygen even at FL100 (about 3,000 meters), I wanted to try that.
+As some people say that using oxygen even at FL100 (about 3,000 meters) helps to arrive more relaxed, I wanted to try that.
 And yes, I can report that I arrived quite relaxed.
 Although there was yet no need to use it, it does have a positive effect and makes airtravel even a little bit more enjoyable.

 I believe in commercial airliners the cabin is held at 2,500 meters.
 It makes you sleepy after a while.